-A Certificate in Visual Arts will be awarded to students who successfully complete a substantial program of studio work in art or film production and a minimal supplement of seminars and Art History courses, while concentrating in another academic department.
-Students interested in a Certificate in Visual Arts should submit a portfolio in the spring term of the sophomore year.
+A Certificate in Visual Arts will be awarded to students who successfully complete a substantial program of studio work in art or film production and a minimal supplement of seminars and art history courses, while concentrating in another academic department.
+Students interested in a Certificate in Visual Arts should submit a portfolio in the spring term of sophomore year.
 Students must have completed at least one visual arts studio or film production course before being admitted to the program.
-One course in Art and Archaeology is also highly recommended.
+One course in art and archaeology is also highly recommended.

 Course Requirements.
 A total of seven courses, including two required seminars, from the Program in Visual Arts and the Department of Art and Archaeology, as follows:

-d) One Art and Archaeology course in the modern period (19th century to the present).
-Please note that film students, can substitute a film history/analysis course offered on campus, with prior approval from a film faculty member in consultation with the Visual Arts Director’s office.
+4. One art and archaeology course in the modern period (19th century to the present).
+Please note that film students can substitute a film history/analysis course offered on campus, with prior approval from a film faculty member in consultation with the visual arts director’s office.

-e) As one of the 7 required courses, a student can matriculate either an additional VIS studio course or any ART course.
-Please note that film students can substitute a film production course, film history course, or relevant Global Seminar.
+5. As one of the seven required courses, a student can matriculate either an additional VIS studio course or any ART course.
+Please note that film students can substitute a film production course, film history course, or relevant global seminar.

-Fall: Students will be assigned one advisor in the Fall and a different adviser for the Spring, both chosen from the Program in Visual Arts faculty.
+Fall: Students will be assigned one adviser in the fall and a different adviser for the spring, both chosen from the Program in Visual Arts faculty.
 During their junior year, each student is assigned a studio work space in the Room 401 loft of 185 Nassau.
-In lieu of writing a fall paper, students will conceive and produce a 32-page artist's book for their Fall independent work.
-The independent work is done in consultation with each student's advisor.
+In lieu of writing a fall paper, students will conceive and produce a 32-page artist's book for their fall independent work.
+The independent work is done in consultation with each student's adviser.

-Spring: Students prepare independent work in their studios, in consultation with their Spring semester advisor, culminating in an exhibition as part of the Spring Junior Group Thesis Show.
+Spring: Students prepare independent work in their studios, in consultation with their spring semester adviser, culminating in an exhibition as part of the Spring Junior Group Thesis Show.

 Please note that film students work with one adviser throughout their junior year to create a junior film.